Expect to be welcomed warmly.

-We are located at 4 Main Street in Stockbridge (adjacent to the Stockbridge Golf Club and Proctor Hall).
-We are in easy walking distance from the Red Lion Inn and downtown Stockbridge.
-We have ample parking at the church including many handicapped spots.
-When you arrive, enter through the main doors at the front of the church, where a friendly greeter will welcome you and answer any questions you have.
+We are located at 4 Main Street in Stockbridge (adjacent to the Stockbridge Golf Club and Procter Hall).
+We are within easy walking distance from the Red Lion Inn and downtown Stockbridge.
+We have ample parking at the church, including many accessible spots.
+When you arrive, enter through the main doors at the front of the church, where a greeter will welcome you and answer any questions you have.

 What happens during church?

-Worship is the heart of our life as a community, a time when we gather as one body to be nourished, fed, challenged and changed.
+Worship is the heart of our life as a Christian community, a time when we gather to be nourished, fed, challenged, and changed.
 We pray together, sing together, share Christ’s peace, read the Bible and contemplate how ancient truths intersect with our world and our times.
-We believe that our God is still speaking new words of light and truth into our world, and that we have more to learn.
-We bring our lives into the church (our joys and burdens, our gifts and shortcomings) and we share them with one another and the God we serve.
+We believe that God is still speaking new words of light and truth, and that we have more to learn.
+We bring our whole lives into the church (our joys and burdens, our gifts and shortcomings) and we share them with one another and the God we serve.

 On the first Sunday of every month we celebrate communion, the meal that Jesus shared with his followers.
 We practice an open communion table and welcome all to gather around the table and be fed from a simple meal of gluten-free bread and grape juice.
-In grateful response to communion we have a long tradition of bringing a food item or small donation for The People’s Pantry, our local food pantry.
+In grateful response to the abundance that Jesus offers, we have a long tradition of bringing a food item or small donation for The People’s Pantry, our local food pantry.
 Participation is completely optional.

-At each worship service we honor the ancient Christian practice of collecting an offering to support the ministries of this church and the many organizations with whom we partner.
-We welcome all gifts and encourage those who worship with us to give joyously and to cultivate a life marked by generosity.
-If you are unable to contribute financially we ask you to consider sharing your time or talent with the church, another organization, a family member or someone else in need.
+At each worship service we receive an offering to support the ministries of this church and the many organizations with whom we partner.
+We welcome all gifts and encourage those who worship with us to give joyfully and to cultivate a life marked by generosity.
+If you are unable to contribute financially, we ask you to consider sharing your time or talent with the church, another organization, a family member or someone else in need.

-Music is a central part of our life together –something that brings us joy, that draws us together, that we take seriously (and do well), and through which we are offered a glimpse of God.
-We draw largely from classical and traditional roots and incorporate newer songs from around the world in both congregational singing and choral anthems are accompanied by organ and piano, with strings, brass, percussion, and other instruments (ukulele anyone?) making occasional appearances.
-Our talented choir of 16-25 generally sings two pieces during worship and supports our singing of hymns and other songs.
+Music is a central part of our life together –something that brings us joy, that draws us together, that we take seriously (and do well), and through which we catch a glimpse of God.
+We draw largely from the traditional repertoire of Christian hymns and sacred classical works.
+Congregational singing and choral anthems are accompanied by organ and piano, with strings, brass, percussion, and other instruments (ukulele anyone?) making occasional appearances.
+Our talented choir of 15-20 generally sings two or more pieces during worship and supports our singing of hymns and other songs.

 Bring them, please!
 We’re happy to report that one of our biggest areas of growth in the past few years has been our offerings for children.
 Childcare for wee ones is available every Sunday from 30 minutes before worship to 15 minutes past the end of our final event of the day.
 Sunday School for 4 years and up meets during the regular school year.
 We also try to offer childcare for major church functions and events on other days.
 For more details consult the Families With Children page and for specific questions, please contact the church office.

 What else happens on Sundays?